shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 }
 ```

-If you visit https://etherscan.io/tx/0x31663947a5619c75217d127caa7c128d868c5b4cc3d8145d9b78e0e9a6e4a155, you can see its the sale of **Galaxy Eggs #2174** made by `0x98c2f3a23a967ed100b6c51dcab8e354804e05d1`, which is exactly what is in the output!
+You can view the transaction on Etherscan (0x31663947a...).
+As you can see it's the sale of Galaxy Eggs #2174 made by the account `0x98c2...05d1`, which is exactly what is in the output!

 # Conclusion

 Congratulations on finishing this tutorial!
 You have learned how to retrieve the smart contract address of an NFT collection from OpenSea.
-You also learned how to create and deploy a subgraph for an NFT collection on Subgraph Studio, as well as query the subgraph using the Subgraph Studio Playground.
+You also learned how to create and deploy a subgraph for an NFT collection on Subgraph Studio, as well as query the subgraph for specific information using GraphQL and the Subgraph Studio Playground.

 # About the Author